-As a general rule, CI is used in conjunction with agile software development, which helps an organization compile tasks into a list and product roadmap.
-Once outlined, the tasks are outlined to different team members for fulfillment.
+As a general rule, CI is used in conjunction with agile software development, which helps an organisation compile tasks into a list and product roadmap.
+Once outlined, the tasks are outlined to different team members for fulfilment.
 The several codes are then merged into a master code repository.

 CD is the second part of the process.
 It involves the packaging of code together, which is then ready to be delivered to end users.
 This step of the process typically runs automated tools that generate an artifact, which makes it ready to deploy to end users at any time.

-Business decisions receive faster feedback on business decisions, which can help product teams test their ideas and better work with iterative product design.
-Changes can be rapid, measured, and successful, and bugs can be quickly addressed and corrected.
+Business decisions receive faster feedback, which can help product teams test their ideas and better work with iterative product design.
+Changes can be rapid, measured and successful, and bugs can be quickly addressed and corrected.